 The power supply of the Olivetti M200 personal computer is internal.
 On the back of the computer, there is the IEC C14 power connector, where you can connect the mains power cable.
 My example is powered by 230 V alternating current 50 Hz.

-Inside there is a flat cable that carries voltage to the motherboard and a 4-pole Molex connector to power the hard disk.
+Inside there is a flat cable that brings tensions to the motherboard and a 4 -pole Molex connector to power the hard disk.

-The power switch is on the front.
-The monitor takes its 230V power directly from the computer via a rear cable.
+The ignition switch is anterior.
+The monitor takes the 230V power supply directly from the computer via a rear cable.